microsoft/dotnet-framework-docker/samples/dotnetapp/README.md

 You can build this [.NET Framework 4.7.2](https://www.microsoft.com/net/download/dotnet-framework-runtime/net472) application locally with the [.NET Core 2.0 SDK](https://www.microsoft.com/net/download/core) using the following instructions.
 The instructions assume that you are in the root of the repository.

 You must have the [.NET Framework 4.7.2 targeting pack](https://go.microsoft.com/fwlink/?LinkId=863261) installed.
-It is easiest to install with [Visual Studio 2017](https://www.microsoft.com/net/download/Windows/build) with the Visual Studio Installer.
+It is easiest to install with [Visual Studio 2017](https://www.microsoft.com/net/download/Windows/build) and the the Visual Studio Installer.

 ```console
 cd samples